 Admiring the view

 And even on a gloomy day, there is something different.
 Have you ever walked in a thick fog and then suddenly finding yourself in a clear area overlooking the surrounding valley?
-One of the best spots for that in Bingley is the Druid's Altar in St Ives Estate.
-Many local people know this place but last year I took a bunch of bloggers on a walk there and their reaction was great.
-They instantly loved the place and we stayed on the Altar for over half an hour just admiring the view of the Aire Valley above Bingley.
-We all finished at the Brown Cow pub and had a well deserved meal and drink(s).
+One of the best spots for that in Bingley is the Druid’s Altar in St Ives Estate.
+Many local people know this place but when you take new visitors there, their reaction is always great.
+They usually instantly love the place and the most daring will climb on the Altar just to admire the view of the Aire Valley above Bingley.

 So if you are considering visiting Bingley, don’t hesitate to come in autumn!